samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 ## Debugging

+Here is a bonus when you run into issues.
 You need a few more blades in your swiss army knife to debug the application.
 You can use these 4 options depending on what you are debugging.

 ### Debug Information on Views